-If you frequently print in bulk, then you should go with a printer that has a supertank ink system, such as the Epson EcoTank ET-2760.
+If you frequently print in bulk, then you should go with a printer that has a supertank ink system, like the Epson EcoTank ET-2760.
 Unlike the Brother MFC-J995DW, this printer doesn't have any cartridges.
-Instead, it has large ink tanks that it can draw from, which you can fill up as you go with bottles of ink.
-Replacement ink is cheap, making it very cost-effective over time, whether you're printing in black or in color.
+Instead, it has large ink tanks that you can fill up as you go with bottles of ink.
+Replacement ink is cheap, making it very cost-effective over time whether you're printing in black or color.
 Sadly, it prints even slower, with photo printing slowing down to a crawl.
-Speaking of, printed photos look okay, but it's nothing to write home about.
-It's worth noting that while this printer supports external storage devices, it's just for SD cards, not USB thumb drives.
+Printed photos look okay, but are nothing special.
+While this printer supports external storage devices, it's just for SD cards, not USB thumb drives.
 Lastly, the scanner is pretty basic, as it has only a flatbed and no automatic document feeder.

 Overall, the Brother is a better choice for most college students, as it has more features and performs better in general.
 However, if you print a lot and you need a printer with a supertank, then go with the Epson.